stashed/docs/docs/reference/operator/stash_backup-pvc.md

 ```
       --backup-paths strings          List of paths to backup
+      --backupsession string          Name of the Backup Session
       --bucket string                 Name of the cloud bucket/container (keep empty for local backend)
       --enable-cache                  Specify whether to enable caching for restic
       --endpoint string               Endpoint for s3/s3 compatible backend or REST server URL
+      --exclude strings               List of pattern for directory/file to ignore during backup.
+Stash will not backup those files that matches these patterns.
   -h, --help                          help for backup-pvc
       --hostname string               Name of the host machine (default "host-0")
+      --invoker-kind string           Kind of the backup invoker
+      --invoker-name string           Name of the respective backup invoker
+      --kubeconfig string             Path to kubeconfig file with authorization information (the master location is set by the master flag).
+      --master string                 The address of the Kubernetes API server (overrides any value in kubeconfig)
       --max-connections int           Specify maximum concurrent connections for GCS, Azure and B2 backend
       --output-dir string             Directory where output.json file will be written (keep empty if you don't need to write output in file)
       --path string                   Directory inside the bucket where backed up data will be stored